 (also sometimes used, but incorrect: “Kramers–Krönig relations”)

 which is named after Ralph Kronig and Hendrik Anthony Kramers.
-Re ε(ω) is related to the refractive index (see below), and Im ε(ω) is related to absorption (or gain).
-The symbol Ω is angular frequency variable running through the whole integration range.
+Re ε(ω) is related to the refractive index (see below), and Im ε(ω) is related to the absorption (or gain) coefficient.
+The symbol Ω is the angular optical frequency variable, running through the whole integration range.
 The P-like symbol in front of the integral denotes the Cauchy principal value, which requires some care e.g. when calculating such an integral numerically.
 (Note the pole of the integrand!)

 There is a second equation for the imaginary part of ε(ω) (not shown here), calculating absorption at one wavelength from the refractive index at all wavelengths.
 That equation is much less relevant for practical applications.
 Both equations combined are called the Kramers–Kronig dispersion relations.

 These two forms are not directly related; note that in the first, but not in the second form there is a factor Ω in the numerator of the integrand.

 Another form of the equation involves a wavelength integral: